 - The provision of data subject’s rights (Articles 12-22).

 - The provisions relating to data transfers outside of the EEA (Articles 44-49)

 What does the GDPR definition really mean?

-The GDPR changes the implementation of data protection law for data processors, requiring data processors to ensure their actions are compliant with data protection law.
+The GDPR changed the implementation of data protection law for data processors, meaning that data processors must now work harder to ensure their actions are compliant with data protection law, or risk a fine.

-You should run a GDPR gap analysis to determine whether there areas where you would be non-compliant under GDPR.
+If you haven’t already, you should run a GDPR gap analysis to determine whether there are areas where you would be non-compliant under GDPR.
 What is the risk exposure?
 Once the analysis has been completed you can prioritise steps to mitigate risk.

 You should consider your liability under your existing arrangements with customers, suppliers and other partners.
 What is your contract position for liability and exclusion?
 Do these contracts need to be reviewed and re-negotiated?